Wuzhou Xijiang Airport

 Wuzhou Xijiang Airport is an airport serving the city of Wuzhou in Guangxi Zhuang Autonomous Region, China.
 It is located south of the Xijiang river in the town of Tangbu in Teng County, 20 km from the city center.

 The airport received approval from the State Council of China on 29 June 2014.
 Construction began in 2016 and the airport was opened on 23 January 2019, replacing the older Wuzhou Changzhoudao Airport.
 The airport cost 1.765 billion yuan to build.

 Facilities

-The airport has a 2600 m runway (class 4C) and an 8000 m2 terminal building.
+The airport has a 2600 m runway (class 4C) and an 8000 m2 terminal building with 3 aerobridges.
 It is projected to handle 750,000 passengers and 6,000 tons of cargo annually by 2025.